Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 ##### 4.5 **MVC or Other Architectural Patterns**

+> [!Note] Architecture can be understood on two levels System Architecture: This encompasses the broader ecosystem, including how servers, databases, and external services interact with your application—e.g., N-tier architectures.
+Code Architecture: This focuses on the design patterns and structure within your application's code, such as how presentation, logic, and data layers are organized.
+This section delves into code-level architecture, exploring patterns and principles to create maintainable, scalable applications.
+The next major section will address N-tier architecture in the context of scaling server-side systems to handle user traffic and growing demands.
+>
 When your application grows beyond a certain complexity, adopting a layered architecture like **Model-View-Controller (MVC)** can help separate concerns:
+>

-- **Models**: Handle data structures, business logic, and interactions with APIs or databases.
+> - **Models**: Handle data structures, business logic, and interactions with APIs or databases.
-- **Views**: Manage UI components and user-facing elements (HTML, templates, or framework-based components).
+> - **Views**: Manage UI components and user-facing elements (HTML, templates, or framework-based components).
-- **Controllers**: Orchestrate interactions between Models and Views, handling input, output, and validation.
+> - **Controllers**: Orchestrate interactions between Models and Views, handling input, output, and validation.
+>
 > **Frameworks**: React, Vue, and Angular loosely follow MVC-like patterns, often blending traditional controllers into components or services.

 ##### 4.6 **State Management**